How to Install Wood Mantel on Brick Fireplace

 Final Thoughts on Fireplace Mantel

-Overall, I’m really happy with this DIY project.
+Overall, Iโm really happy with this DIY project and hope it helps learn how to install wood mantel on brick fireplace.
 It adds a lot of warmth from the wood and design details with the metal hardware.
-Not to mention it’s super functional and I’m having a great time styling it.
-I hope this post is helpful in planning your project and gives you information on how to install a fireplace mantel.
+Not to mention itโs super functional and Iโm having a great time styling it.
+I hope this post is helpful in planning your project.
+If youโre looking for more fireplace ideas, check out How to Paint a Tile Fireplace or Tips for Whitewashing a Brick Fireplace.
+Also, consider safety guidelines when tackling a fireplace update.